+The Yale Center for British Art is a public art museum and research institute that houses the largest collection of British art outside the United Kingdom.
+Presented to the University by Paul Mellon (Yale College, Class of 1929), the collection reflects the development of British art and culture from the Elizabethan period onward.
+The center's collections include more than 2,000 paintings, 250 sculptures, 20,000 drawings and watercolors, 6,000 photographs, 40,000 prints, and 35,000 rare books and manuscripts.
+More than 40,000 volumes supporting research in British art and related fields are available in the center's reference library.
 The center, across Chapel Street from the Yale University Art Gallery, is Kahn's final work.
 At the time of his death in 1974, about one-third of the building was constructed and most of the major design decisions had been made.
 However, the construction drawings were incomplete and many secondary design decisions had not yet been detailed or conceived by Mr. Kahn.
 To complete the building in the context of his philosophy, Yale hired the architectural firm of Pellecchia and Meyers.
 Marshall Meyers (M.Arch.
 1957) was a student and then a collaborator of Mr. Kahn's.